lsd-so/internetdata/README.md

 ## How much does this cost?

 We care about enabling and empowering developers to program the web they want to.
-In short, we're free unless you're interested in receiving support or prioritization for working on specific features.
+In short, we're planning to be free as a developer-friendly [Wayback Machine](https://web.archive.org/) unless you're interested in receiving support or prioritization for working on specific features.
 Reach out to [Yev](mailto:yev@lsd.so) if this interests you.